xdarklight/fritz_tffs_tools/README.md

-# TFFS (a name-value storage usually found in AVM Fritz!Box based devices) tools
+Utilties for TFFS (a name-value storage usually found in AVM Fritz!Box based devices)

 ## Building